 Powerful search engine use a self-serving mathematical justification of algorithms to promote the most popular pages not the content of the most relevant or innovative.
 These algorithms serve to enhance the scope and reach of already dominant systems and buries deep in its page rank creativity and progress.

 However, the nature of the universe is such that any form of totalitarian system is doomed to failure and will eventually degenerate.
 The third law of motion states that to every emerging force/action there will be an equal opposing force/reaction.
-If this theory holds true we can expect that a novel code/language to already exist.
+If this theory holds true we can expect that a novel code/language to already exist and emerge in popularity.

 Human beings are creatures of habit and it will be hard to give up a system that is so pervasive and convenient.
 However, necessity is the mother of invention and deep in the abyss of the Internet wilderness a new markup language will spring to life and spread throughout the planetary network.